Tropical Storm Erika Update

 Jackson Health System is open for business and operating as usual.

 This notice describes the type of information we, at Jackson Health System, gather about you, who we may share your information with, how we may use your information and how we protect your information.
-If you have any questions about this notice, please contact our Chief Privacy Officer at the address and telephone number at the bottom of this page.
+If you have any questions about this notice, please contact our chief privacy officer at the address and telephone number listed at the end of this notice.

 - Who Will Follow This Notice

 - Our Pledge Regarding Medical Information

 - How We May Use And Disclose Your Medical Information

 - You May Object To Certain Uses And Disclosures Of Your Medical Information